Beni-25/Moving/README.md

 6. Wait couple of mins and confirm all works on github pages
 7. Update the READMIE with instructions to login, create booking, filter bookings, modify user, modify bookings
 8. Add pictures to the README
+9. Send it to Ruben for a quick review
-9. Post in the #projects channel following an example message from one of the previous students
+10. Post in the #projects channel following an example message from one of the previous students
-10. Bonus: Repate the steps above but by subdiving into smaller JS files
+11. Bonus: Repate the steps above but by subdiving into smaller JS files